Anti-SARS-CoV-2 Monoclonal Antibodies

 Considerations in Pregnancy

-The use of anti-SARS-CoV-2 mAbs can be considered for pregnant people with COVID-19, especially those who have additional risk factors for severe disease (see the EUA criteria for the use of these products above).
+The use of anti-SARS-CoV-2 mAbs can be considered for pregnant people with COVID-19, especially those who have additional risk factors for severe disease.

 As immunoglobulin (Ig) G mAbs, the authorized anti-SARS-CoV-2 mAbs would be expected to cross the placenta.
-There are no pregnancy-specific data on the use of these mAbs; however, other IgG products have been safely used in pregnant people when their use is indicated.
-Therefore, authorized anti-SARS-CoV-2 mAbs should not be withheld in the setting of pregnancy.
-When possible, pregnant and lactating people should be included in clinical trials that are evaluating the use of anti-SARS-CoV-2 mAbs for the treatment and/or prevention of COVID-19.
+There are no pregnancy-specific data on the use of these mAbs; however, other IgG products have been safely used in pregnant people when indicated.
+Therefore, authorized anti-SARS-CoV-2 mAbs should not be withheld during pregnancy.
+When possible, pregnant and lactating people should be included in clinical trials that are evaluating the use of anti-SARS-CoV-2 mAbs for the treatment or prevention of COVID-19.

 Considerations in Children

-Please see Special Considerations in Children for therapeutic recommendations for children.
+Please see Therapeutic Management of Nonhospitalized Children With COVID-19 for therapeutic recommendations for children with COVID-19.